Beauty Tips for Great Skin

 10. Wash your makeup brushes and sponges – every day?!

-“From a dermatologist’s perspective, I would like to see daily brush washing, so bugs and old make-up doesn’t accumulate,” says dermatologist, Dr. Greg Goodman.
+“From a dermatologist’s perspective, I would like to see daily brush washing, so bugs and old make-up doesn’t accumulate,” says dermatologist, Dr. Greg Goodman, founder of the Dermatology Institute of Victoria.
 “Make-up is designed for coverage, so it sticks together to some extent.
 Brushes are also very good at allowing layer after daily layer to stick to bristles, letting dirt and bacteria to get trapped within.
 You’ll notice the brush becoming harder physically, which affects the delicate barrier function of your skin.
 Dirty brushes also load the skin with things it doesn’t like, including bacteria, which stimulates the skin’s immune system and results in inflammation,” says Dr. Goodman.

 11. Avoid Sugar.